ImperialCollegeLondon/rcds_intro_cpp/README.md

 - Real RCDS problems: Rectilinear movement, estimate Higgs mass, numerical integration.

 ## Getting C++ set up on your own machine

+We will be working with *Visual Studio Code* as main editor, and *g++* as compiler.
+Although recommended, they do not need to be installed in your local computers, since we will use `Codespaces` provided by `Github`, which already implement an interface ready to program an execute the code.

-Follow the instructions below, depending on which type of machine you will use.
+For local instalation follow the instructions below, depending on which type of machine you will use.

 ### Step 1: Have a text editor ready
 We are going to be writing our code in a text editor.
 This is a program which lets us produce plain text files.
 There are lots of choices available, but we recommend downloading [VSCode](https://code.visualstudio.com/).